Swavi89/developer-best-practices/README.md

 ### 6. Preferences: Flexible Key-Value Store

-> Sometimes you need a simple place to stash feature flags, UI settings, or company meta-data without adding dozens of columns to an existing table.

->This feature allows storing key-value preferences in a separate table and accessing them conveniently using a model with getter and setter functions.
+>This approach lets you store settings and preferences (like key-value pairs) in a dedicated database table.
+You can easily save and retrieve these settings using simple get and set methods in your code.

 **🔧 Step 1: Migration**